10 surefire ways to attract, retain, and motivate talent

 Whether your company employs five people or 5,000 people, your best source of talent is your existing staff.
 They’re your best salespeople as they know what it’s really like to work there.
 So tap into that.
 Ask your staff to recommend candidates for job openings, and consider offering recruiting bonus if a candidate is hired and remains at the company for a specific period of time.

-- Ensure sure website and social media are critical differentiators.
+2. Ensure your website and social media are critical differentiators.

 It’s not enough to just “be there”; you have to stand out.
 Use your recruiting website and Facebook pages to provide a glimpse into what it would be like to work at your organization.
 Include photos or videos of the fun things you do or the ways you give back to the community—anything that gives candidates a sense of your culture.
 In addition, be sure to monitor what’s being said about you on social media at sites such as LinkedIn and Glassdoor.
 Thanks to these sites, word of mouth—particularly when it’s negative—spreads a lot more quickly than it used to.